geotools/geotools/docs/user/library/main/collection.rst

-Collection_Max         MaxVisitor                 With respect to comparable sort order Collection_Median      MedianVisitor              With respect to comparable sort order Collection_Min         MinVisitor                 With respect to comparable sort order Collection_Sum         SumVisitor                 Restricted to Numeric content Collection_Unique      UniqueVisitor              Set<Object> of unique values
+Collection_Max         MaxVisitor                 With respect to comparable sort order Collection_Median      MedianVisitor              With respect to comparable sort order Collection_Min         MinVisitor                 With respect to comparable sort order Collection_Nearest     NearestVisitor             Nearest value to the provided one Collection_Sum         SumVisitor                 Restricted to Numeric content Collection_Unique      UniqueVisitor              Set<Object> of unique values
 ====================== ========================== ============================================